A kernel- and optimal transport- based test of independence between covariates and right-censored lifetimes: Applying HSIC to the transformed dataset: optHSIC

 We have thus far described how to transform the dataset.
-To perform a test, we propose to apply a permutation test with test statistic DCOV/HSIC to the transformed dataset.
-This approach is summarized in Algorithm \ref{tomhsicalgorithm}.
+For the hypothesis test of $H_0:X\independent T$, we propose to apply a permutation test with test statistic DCOV/HSIC to the transformed dataset.
+This approach is summarized in Algorithm \ref{algorithm:opthsic}.